 With clarity and resolve,

-Jared and the Founding Team at SureVoter
+Jared, on behalf of the Founding Team at SureVoter